sbseltzer/VersionMacros/README.md

 ```
 My all-time favorites are `UE_VERSION_MINIMUM` and `UE_VERSION_MAXIMUM`, but I've used all of them at some point or another.

+**Technical Note:** When more than one plugin has a `VersionMacros.h` file, attempting to include it in a dependent project will use the first one found among dependencies listed in the `.Build.cs` file.
+You can disambiguate between them by specifying the plugin in the path when including it (i.e. `MyPlugin/Public/VersionMacros.h`), or by simply renaming the header file with a prefix related to your plugin (i.e. `MyPluginVersionMacros.h`).
+In any case, you shouldn't have to worry about multiple plugins conflicting with each other.

 [Jump to macro examples](#using-versionmacrosh)

 ## Prebuild Scripts